-Align the battery pack with the bay and slide the battery pack into the charger as far as possible.
-The red light will come on, either flashing quickly (battery pack is too hot or cold), flashing slowly (battery pack is waiting for another pack to finish charging) or continuous (pack is charging).
+Place the battery pack onto the bay by sliding the pack on from the top of the bay.
+The red light will turn on, either flashing (pack is too hot or cold) or continuous (pack is charging).

-- •A fully discharged battery pack with an internal temperature in the normal range will charge in about 30 to 185 minutes, depending on the battery pack. - •Heavily cycled batteries may take longer to charge completely. - •The Fuel Gauge lights on 18V battery packs are displayed as the pack is being charged, indicating how fully charged the pack is.
-The fuel gauge will turn off when charging is complete. - •After charging is complete, the continuous green light will come on. - •The charger will keep the battery pack fully charged if it is left on the charger.
-The light indicator will flash green during this maintenance charging. - •The second pack inserted in the charger will begin charging when the first pack inserted is fully charged. - If the light indicator flashes red and green, check that the battery pack is fully seated into the bay.
-Remove the battery pack and reinsert.
-If the light continues to flash red and green, remove pack(s) and unplug charger for at least 2 minutes.
-After 2 minutes, plug charger back in and insert pack.
+- A fully discharged pack with an internal temperature between 32°F and 150°F will charge in about 1-Hour. - Heavily cycled battery packs may take longer to charge completely. - The Fuel Gauge lights on the battery pack are displayed as the pack is being charged, indicating how fully charged the pack is. - After charging is complete, the continuous green light will turn on and the fuel gauge will turn off. - The charger will keep the battery pack fully charged if it is left on the charger. - If the light indicator flashes red and green, check that the battery pack is fully seated into the bay.
+Remove the pack and reinsert.
 If the problem persists, contact a MILWAUKEE service facility. - If the light indicator does not come on, check that the battery pack is fully seated into the bay.
-Remove the battery pack and reinsert.
-If the light indicator still does not come on, remove pack(s) and unplug charger for at least 2 minutes.
-After 2 minutes, plug charger back in and insert pack.
-If after these attempts the light indicator still does not come on, contact a MILWAUKEE service facility.
+Remove the pack and reinsert.
+If the light indicator still does not come on, contact a MILWAUKEE service facility.

-Charging a Hot or Cold Battery Pack

-The Red Flashing Indicator light on the charger indicates that the battery pack temperature is outside the charging range.
+Charging a Hot or Cold Battery Pack The Red Flashing Indicator light on the charger indicates that the battery pack temperature is outside the charging range.
 Once the battery pack is within the acceptable range, normal charging will take place and the red light will be continuous.
 Hot or cold batteries may take longer to charge.